VoterFraud2020: a Multi-modal Dataset of Election Fraud Claims on Twitter: Data Collection

 We used a data-driven approach to generate a list of keywords and hashtags related to election fraud claims in an iterative manner.
 We started with a single phrase and two derived keywords: \texttt{voter fraud} and \texttt{\#voterfraud}.
 We first used a convenience sample of 11M political tweets consisting of the tweets of 2,262 U.S. political candidates and the replies to those tweets, collected between July 21st and Oct 22nd, 2020 using the Twitter Streaming API~\cite{twitterapi}.
 We then identified hashtags that co-occur with our meta-seed keywords, \texttt{voter fraud} and \texttt{voterfraud}.
 We selected all hashtags that appeared in at least 10 tweets and co-occurred with either of the meta-seed keywords at least 50\% of the time.
 From the resulting set, we manually filtered out those that were not directly relevant to voter fraud.
 To this end, two members of the research team reviewed the hashtags, including, if needed, searching for them on Twitter to see whether they produce relevant results.
 Only the hashtags that were agreed on by both evaluators were added, resulting in an initial set of hashtags that was added to the two original keywords.

-We computed the Jaccard coefficient between each of our seed hashtags and all other hashtags that appeared in the new stream.
+To find more related hashtags, we computed the Jaccard coefficient between each of our seed hashtags and all other hashtags that appeared in the new stream.
 We added to our set all hashtags that had a Jaccard coefficient greater than 0.001 with any of the seed hashtags.
-Three members of the team again reviewed this list by 1) excluding hashtags that were not related to voter fraud, 2) adding corresponding keywords of the hashtags~(e.g. \texttt{\#discardedballots} corresponds to \texttt{discarded ballots}), and 3) adding relevant hashtags or keywords that the researchers observed while searching for hashtags from the generated list.
-Both the seed list and the final list of keywords and hashtags we used for streaming are included in \apref{ap:hashtags}~(\tabref{tab:hashtags}).
+Three members of the team again reviewed this list by 1) excluding hashtags that were not related to voter fraud, 2) adding keywords corresponding to the hashtags~(e.g. \texttt{\#discardedballots} corresponds to \texttt{discarded ballots}), and 3) adding relevant hashtags or keywords that the researchers observed while searching for hashtags from the generated list.
+Both the seed list and the final list of keywords and hashtags we used for streaming are included in the Appendix (\tabref{tab:hashtags}).

 We collected data using the Twitter streaming API~\cite{twitterapi}.
 The \datasetname~dataset includes tweets from 17:00, October 23rd, 2020 to 13:00 December 16th, 2020.
 We expanded the keywords list on Oct.
 31st with additional keywords, and added \texttt{\#stopthesteal} as it started trending on November 3rd.
 While streaming, we stored each tweet's metadata (e.g., user ID, text, timestamp).
 We also downloaded all image media items included in the tweets.
-In total, we collected 3,781,524 original tweets, 25,566,698 retweets, and 3,821,579 \textit{quote tweets} (i.e. tweets that include a reference to another tweet) discussing election fraud claims.
+In total, we collected 3,781,524 original tweets, 25,566,698 retweets, and 3,821,579 \textit{quote tweets} (i.e. tweets that include a reference to another tweet).
 Note that quote tweets are included in the Twitter stream when either the new tweet or the referenced (quoted) tweet include one of the keywords or hashtags on the list.
 In total, we collected tweets from 2,559,018 users who posted, shared or quoted one or more tweets with these keywords.